chenx/Reading/JavaScript/Event_Loop.md

 ## Event Loop

 Call stack is LIFO (stack).
 It takes tasks in the order of synchronous, Microtasks and Macrotasks.
-Some long-lasting tasks are reassigned to web APIs to run in another thread.
+Some long-running asynchronous tasks are reassigned to web APIs to run in another thread.

 ```
 Synchronous tasks (console.log())